WebAssembly/component-model/design/mvp/CanonicalABI.md

 #### Resource State

-The `ResourceHandle` class defines the elements of the component instance's table used to represent handles to resources:
+The `ResourceHandle` class defines the elements of the component instance's `handles` table used to represent handles to resources:
 ```python
 class ResourceHandle:
   rt: ResourceType